Susan Slingluff Hartmann, Executive Director

 Valerie directed campaign offices with Grassroots Campaigns, Inc. from 2007-2009, working in Washington D.C., Philadelphia, Los Angeles and San Diego.
 Grassroots Campaigns is a national organization that specializes in building grassroots support for progressive organizations and good causes.
 The organizations Valerie raised funds and awareness for included: the Democratic National Committee (during the time of Howard Dean’s 50-state vote strategy), the American Civil Liberties Union, Save the Children, the League of Conservation Voters.

 Valerie was an almost-undefeated soccer coach for Soccer on the Hill, a Capitol Hill-based soccer organization that she was a part of since 2006.
 She now coaches with the Prince George’s Soccer Initiative’s HMB Soccer Team.
 Valerie is a mom at the Woodall-Meyer household, where she currently lives with her husband, daughter, son and dog.

-Rachel Fredman, Digital Communications Intern
+Rachel Fredman, Editorial Intern